-As an additional quality control measure, samples are also analyzed by single nucleotide polymorphism (SNP) array.
-SNP data is compared with WES data to ensure correct sample identification and to assess sequencing quality.
+As an additional quality control measure, samples are also analyzed by SNP on NGS WES data to calculate the contamination and use molecular tracer to ensure correct sample identification and to assess sequencing quality.
 The data is analyzed using an automated pipeline that produces concordance and contamination scores.